MileHacker Logo

 Santo Cristo dos Milagres Ponta Delgada

-Held annually in May, this is one of the largest and most important religious festivals, with elaborate floral carpets and processions.
+Held annually in May, this is among the biggest and most important sacred celebrations, with elaborate floral carpets and processions.

 Festas de São João Ribeira Grande

-Celebrated in mid-June, this festival includes traditional festivities, music, and local food.
+Celebrated in mid-June, this festival includes traditional festivities, music, and regional dishes.

 Festas do Divino Espírito Santo